merenlab/google-scholar-parser/README.md

 # A parser for Google Scholar

 The command line tool `google-scholar-parser` allows users to collect publication information for for one or more authors from [Google Scholar](https://scholar.google.com/).
 It is developed by Daniel Adam Nuccio, a graduate student at Northern Illinois University, as a side project to help those who may be interested in automated access to the public information stored in Google Scholar.
-Google Scholar does have the functionality to export TSV files, however, they're just quite useless as they truncate the author list for papers that contain many authors.
+Google Scholar does have the functionality to export TSV files, however, they may truncate the author list for papers that contain many authors.

 Essentially, for a given list of Google Scholar user IDs, `google-scholar-parser` returns a TAB-delimited text file that lists key information about their publications, including the list of authors, publication title, journal, etc.